okta/okta-sdk-dotnet/docs/GroupApi.md

 # **GetGroup**
 > Group GetGroup (string groupId)

-List all Group Rules
+Retrieve a Group

-Fetches a group from your organization.
+Retrieves a group by `groupId`

 ### Example
 ```csharp